tonton-golio/computational_physics/assets/applied_statistics/text/week1.md

 ```

 # Median
-The counting center point of the data
+The counting center of the data
 # Median code
 ```python
 def median():